 With so much scenery on offer, it’s only natural that hiking is popular everyone’s South Island Itinerary.
 The South Island has a variety of walks both short and long for both day hikers and avid adventurers.
 There is something for everyone and every type of experience or scenery.

-Best of Hiking New Zealand South Island
+Best Hikes in New Zealand South Island

 Plan your New Zealand Trip